MAHENDRA077/BUS-Ticket-ReservationSystem/README.md

 # BUS-Ticket-ReservationSystem
 Implemented using C.

-Apllication conatins login page to authenticate user and admin.
+Application conatins login page to authenticate user and admin.